wso2/docs-is/en/docs/deploy/security/configuring-transport-level-security.md

 ---

-## Enabling SSL protocols and ciphers in ThriftAuthenticationService
+## Enable SSL protocols and ciphers in ThriftAuthenticationService

 Do the following to enable SSL protocols and ciphers in the `         ThriftAuthenticationService.        `